1. Trouble Arising from Information Security and Information Systems

-The Group takes information system security measures in managing this information to completely prevent leaks caused by unauthorized external access to the system or leaks by internal personnel.
+The Group takes information system security measures in managing this information to completely prevent leaks caused by unauthorized external access such as cyber attack to the system or leaks by internal personnel.
 The Group also takes the necessary measures to ensure stable operation of its information systems, such as backing up information and appropriate server maintenance.

 In response to the leak of customers' personal information that came to light in 2014, the Group carried out rigorous fact-finding surveys to identify the cause and made every effort to control the spread of damage, while implementing countermeasures to prevent leaks, which it has continued to improve.

 Nevertheless, if another leak of customers' personal information should occur, such an incident would impair the Group's trustworthiness and brand value.
 This could also affect the Group's results and financial position.

 In the Group's mainstay domestic education business, the Group conducts member-based correspondence course businesses, which had an enrollment of 2.57 million members as of April 2018, such as Shinkenzemi and Kodomo Challenge for students aged from preschool to senior high school.
 The Group also operates the school and teacher support business and the cram and prep school businesss, and English language class business.